bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+this keyword refers to an object, that object executes a line of code.

 5. Why do we need super() in an extended class?

 ## Project Set up